 How do I prevent my online game from being hacked?

-The most effective way to ensure a game is protected, as obvious as it sounds, is to build security measures in right from the start.
-Don't assume application security to be an added extra.
+The most effective way to ensure a game is protected, simply put, is to build proper game security measures in right from the start.
+Don't assume application security is just an added extra.
 Just as not all cybersecurity specialists are experts in game design, not all game designers are cybersecurity specialists.
 A native cybersecurity specialist working in tandem with the development team will be able to pinpoint where potential injection points lie and help build code to close them off.